 Why use templates?

-They save time, reduce bias, and standardize the experience.
+They save time, create consistency, and standardize the experience.

 Templates are especially useful in asynchronous interviews where flexibility is key.